Hyper9 Electric motor for INDININI

 LifePo4 Prismatic Battery Cells

-Charger – This is a CAN enabled EV charger that can fill up the batteries from shore power being 110 or 220v.
+Charger – This is a CAN-enabled EV charger that can charge the batteries from 110/220v shore power.

 96v Solar charge controller